LilyBell/laravelgrecaptcha/README.md

 # Google reCaptcha in Laravel 5.5

 For quite some time now Google reCaptcha has been the most advanced and easy to use reCaptcha option available.
-In addition to keeping websites and forms safe from malicious software it is also being used to digitize text, annotate images and build machine learning data sets.
+In addition to keeping websites and forms safe from malicious software it is also being used to digitize text, annotate images, and build machine learning data sets.

 This tutorial will require Laravel 5.5 and a Google reCaptcha site key.
 Please make sure you meet all the dependency [requirements](https://laravel.com/docs/5.5/installation) to create a
 Laravel 5.5 project.

 To begin, open your terminal and navigate to the directory where you want to create your project.
-In my case since I am using the JetBrains IDE
+In my case, since I am using the JetBrains IDE
-PhpStorm I am going to navigate to my project directory and create a new project with laravel.
+PhpStorm, I am going to navigate to my project directory and create a new project with Laravel.
 It's important to note that you don't have to use PhpStorm.
 There are many other viable options to develop Laravel projects including [Atom](https://atom.io), [Brackets](http://brackets.io), [Sublime](https://www.sublimetext.com), [Eclipse](https://www.eclipse.org) and [Netbeans](https://netbeans.org).
 You can also use [vim](https://www.vim.org), [nano](https://www.nano-editor.org) or [emacs](https://www.gnu.org/software/emacs) if you prefer working from the command line.